Frequently Asked Questions for Internship Applicants

 How do I apply to the internship program?

 The internship application process has historically been very competitive.
 Each year, we receive many more applications than we have spots available.
 We try to let individuals on the waiting list know of their status by the end of March for the summer internship; individuals will be notified sooner as spaces free up.
-If you are placed on the waiting list, please let us know if you have a continued interest in UVP as well as if you are no longer interested in the project.
+If you are placed on the waiting list, please let us know if you have a continued interest in UVP as well as if you are no longer available to participate in the program.[/expand]

 What are the costs for the internship?

-- Immunizations, if you do not have them, vary depending on your travel clinic
+- Immunizations, if you do not have them; costs vary depending on your travel clinic $175-$500 for required immunizations of Yellow Fever, Typhoid, Hepatitis A, anti-malarial

 - Spending money for trips, souvenirs, and eating out: $200-$500 (more if going on safari)